Softball: Batting and pitching

+Before the game begins, each coach must create the order players will bat in, and what positions they will play.
+This list is often called a "line-up", and can be changed throughout the game with a substitution.
+However, players must not switch positions or batting order without the coach making the umpire aware.

 The strike zone hovers above home plate, varying in dimensions based on the batter's height.

-To start play, the offense sends a batter to home plate.
-The batting order must be fixed at the start of the game, and players may not bat out of turn.
+To start play, the first batter for the 'away' team is sent to home plate.
 The defense's pitcher stands atop the rubber and pitches the ball towards home plate using an underhand motion.
 In fast pitch, the pitcher is allowed to take one step back prior to releasing the ball during the forward movement.
-The batter attempts to hit the pitched ball with a bat, a long, round, smooth stick made of wood, metal or composite.
-The pitcher will use all types of pitches when on the mound to try and strike out the batter.
-A list of different pitches one might throw consists of a fastball, changeup, riseball, dropball, curveball and skrewball.
-If the pitcher throws three strikes against a batter, then the batter is out and the next batter in the order comes up to bat.
-A strike is recorded any time a batter swings at and misses a pitch or when a batter hits a ball foul (out of play).
-A strike is also recorded any time the batter does not swing at a pitch that crosses home plate within an area known as the strike zone.
+The batter attempts to hit the pitched ball with a bat, a long, round, smooth stick made of metal or composite.
+The pitcher will use all types of pitches when on the mound to try and strike out the batter (fastball, changeup, riseball, dropball, curveball and screwball).
+There are a few ways to get a batter out, the first being the pitcher throws three strikes against a batter.
+A strike is recorded any time a batter swings and misses a pitch, when a batter hits a foul ball (out of play), or when the batter does not swing at a pitch that crosses home plate within an area known as the strike zone.
 In fast pitch, to be within the strike zone, the pitch must cross over home plate, and as it crosses it must be above the knees and slightly below the shoulders (roughly the armpit or the shirt logo).
-The strike zone therefore varies from batter to batter.
+The strike zone therefore varies from batter to batter, and is often up to the umpire's discretion.
 In slow pitch, the ball must land on a carpet or marked area behind the plate, therefore standardizing the strike zone.
 A pitch outside the strike zone is a ball.
-If the batter reaches four balls, the batter is awarded the first base in what is known as a "walk".
+If the batter reaches four balls, the batter is awarded the first base in what is known as a walk.
 The umpire behind home plate is the sole arbiter of balls and strikes.
-A foul ball may or may not result in a strikeout dependent upon what association and local league rules.
-However, bunting a foul ball does result in a strikeout.
-In some associations and leagues, bunting is not allowed and results in an out.
+A foul ball may or may not result in a strikeout depending on the association and local league rules.
+However, bunting a foul ball when the batter has two strikes will result in a strikeout.
+In some associations and leagues, bunting is entirely disallowed and results in an out.
 Also, if a player has two strikes, swinging and partially hitting the ball can result in an out if the catcher manages to catch the tipped ball.